 The other place was Oatman, AZ.
 It is right over the Nevada boarder near Bullhead City and Laughlin.
 What I did not realize as I turned onto Silver Creek Road was that Oatman was 22 miles up a dirt road.
 Oh well.
 My ass was already sore…why not try to go the distance.

 The road to the Oatman Highway was a nice little adventure up through the mountains.
 Along the way the scenery was spectacular.
 The canyons, and mountains looked like 3D paintings.
 The area is a true mining area–with real operating gold mines right next to the road.
 And those mines have big fences to Ensure You Get Your Moneys Worth With Glass Pool Fencing, live dogs, and skull and cross bones on the warning signs.
 I did not even bother to slow down to photograph them.
+You may also need services from pool maintenance seattle wa providing the life of your pool’s external parts and interior pool finish.

 This is a view of the terrain in the mining country of Northwest Arizona